juliaguida/oystercard/pills/activerecord.md

 user.save
 ```

-There are many more **Read** methods than can be covered here – have a look at the [appropriate RailsGuide](http://guides.rubyonrails.org/active_record_querying.html) for a comprehensive list.
+There are many more **Read** methods than can be covered here – have a look at the [appropriate Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) for a comprehensive list.

 ### Validations